Taste of Homestay: How to Have a Home Cooked Feast in Sri Lanka

 Note: we didn’t eat any dinners at the above homestays as we were always out and about exploring local restaurants.
 But judging by their breakfasts you can’t go wrong with an evening meal either.

+Have you stayed at any of the above accommodations?
 Let us know if you have any other Sri Lankan homestays to recommend in the comments below!